dzuk-mutant/blockchain/info/faq.md

 Because it doesn't give anyone a guarantee of safety.

-I would argue that a safe environment is one where someone doesn't have to be concerned or worried about abuse or oppressive ideologies aimed at them, that isn't a place where someone has to react as an individual against individual cases of abuse. **Proactive rather than reactive, community-based rather than individual-based.**
+I would argue that a positive community environment is one where someone doesn't have to be concerned or worried about abuse or oppressive ideologies aimed at them, that isn't a place where someone has to react as an individual against individual cases of abuse. **Proactive rather than reactive, community-based rather than individual-based.**

 Whether a victim of abuse can block someone or not doesn't really matter because the emotional damage is already done at that point.
 In the long run, that wears someone down.
-It's also very isolating because it's all on the individual to manage it.
+It's also very isolating because it's all on the individual to manage all of the cases of unwarranted hatred and bullshit.

 I don't personally want to be in an instance where people in vulnerable groups (like myself) are basically expected to fend for themselves.
 That's a pretty unhappy way for a place to be IMO and one of the reasons people left Twitter for our kind of Mastodon instances.